IrosTheBeggar/mStream/README.md

 ## Configuring and Booting

 mStream can be configured with a JSON file that is loaded on boot.
-You can use the built in wizard to manage this file or read the docs on wo to edit it by hand.
+You can use the built in wizard to manage this file or [read the docs on how to edit it by hand.](docs/json_config.md)

 ```shell
 # Brings up an interactive shell program to edit all things in the config